-Quebec requires students to return to class, and the number of families home schooling jumps
+Quebec requires students to return to class, and the number of families home-schooling jumps

 The federal government has issued broad guidance on reopening schools, but provinces and territories have jurisdiction over education within their borders, and some decisions are left to local school boards.
 This has led to a patchwork of plans differing on everything from mask-wearing to class sizes to protocols in the event of an outbreak.

 Parents in Quebec have challenged the requirement that students return to school in court, arguing it deprives them of their right to make decisions related to the health and safety of their children.
-The government says there aren’t enough teachers to manage both in-person and remote learning, a voluntary reopening in May was successful, safeguards are in place to protect students’ health, and keeping kids at home is more dangerous than sending them to school.
+The government says there aren’t enough teachers to manage both in-person and remote learning; a voluntary reopening in May was successful; safeguards are in place to protect students’ health; and keeping kids at home is more dangerous than sending them to school.

 Parents in British Columbia have also filed a legal challenge.
 Ontario’s four main education unions have lodged complaints with the provincial labor board.